Oslandia/lopocs/README.md

 The **3dtiles** namespace provides 2 points of entry:
 - info: returns information about the dataset in JSON
 - read.pnts: returns points in 3DTiles Point Cloud format

+## License

+LOPoCS is distributed under LPGL2 or later.